apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 //	orderGenerated(statistic=max,unit=MILLISECONDS)
 ```

-2. All get monitor method in MonitorManager act as **get or new**,so use same name and tags will return same one monitor:
+2.All get monitor method in MonitorManager act as **get or new**,so use same name and tags will return same one monitor:

 ```java
 Counter counter1 = MonitorManager.getInstance().getCounter("orderGenerated", "product", "levis jeans", "model", "512");